yukiisbored/planetplanet-docker/README.md

 of planetplanet easier.
 This image also contains `lighttpd` as the web server, because planetplanet it self is a static page generator.

-A cron daemon with a crontab has been setup to update the pages every 30mins
+A cron daemon with a crontab has been setup to update the pages every 30 mins

 # How to use?